 Dr. Elizabeth Austin, CCM, founder and President of WeatherExtreme Ltd., is currently serving as the Chief Meteorologist for the Perlan Project.
 The Perlan Project is an international scientific endeavor to fly a manned glider (no engine) to 100,000 feet above the earth.

-Sometime in 2015/16 the Airbus Perlan Mission II intends to set new altitude records by flying a purpose-built pressurized high-altitude glider (the Perlan 2) higher than any other manned wing borne aircraft has ever flown in sustained flight using stratospheric mountain waves and the polar vortex and in so doing harvest invaluable data about earth’s atmosphere and its ozone layer.
+In August and September of 2018, the Perlan 2 glider and its pilots set three world records, each consecutive one breaking their previous one.
+This purpose-built pressurized high-altitude Perlan 2 glider soars higher than any other manned, subsonic wing borne aircraft has ever flown in sustained flight using stratospheric mountain waves and the polar vortex and in so doing harvest invaluable data about earth’s atmosphere and its ozone layer.
+The project set a new world altitude record of a little over 76,000 feet pressure altitude, the world’s highest piloted subsonic sustained flight.

 Current Team – Airbus Perlan Mission II Team